rickosborne/cascades/md/26-4-3-welcome-back.md

 I undid the latch that held the mask and line in place, unwound it, and pulled the mask over my head.
 She did the same.
 I showed her how to turn on the flow and we both took deep breaths.
+It occurred to me that she was a doctor and probably knew how to work oxygen bottles, but she was still too shaken up.

 "I have to help him," she pointed around the corner at someone I couldn't see.
 "Stay here."